We want to go the extra mile

 The neverending innovation story

 When you think of disruptive technology some of the first things that come to mind might be computers, smartphones, robots or electric vehicles – to name but a few.
-PATRIZIA Head of Technology & Innovation, Dr Manuel Käsbauer, leads a team of specialists who are dedicated to innovation.
+PATRIZIA Chief Technology & Innovation Officer (CTIO), Dr Manuel Käsbauer, leads a team of specialists who are dedicated to innovation.
 From a very young age he was a bit of a ‘tech geek’ and has managed to combine his childhood passion for technology with his strong real estate expertise.
 We caught up with him for an interview.

 estatements magazine: PATRIZIA has recently been actively investing in technology companies – what can you tell us about that?